 Eoin Ó Murchú: The was a degree of fear towards the peace process.
-In the south of Ireland, marginalised minority which impacted their attitudes towards the peace process.
+In the south of Ireland,

 Q: In Turkey, the media is very powerful and informs public's opinion and discourse.
 What extent is the media responsible for the publicity of the peace process?